newrelic/nri-perfmon/README.md

 ### Installation

+**NOTE: If you are installing this integration (not building it from scratch), [Download The Latest Release HERE](https://github.com/newrelic/nri-perfmon/releases/latest) instead of cloning this repo!**

 #### Option 1: Installer
 1. Unzip nri-perfmon to a temporary location on the server
 2. Run Powershell in "Run As Administrator" mode